-Moreno Glacier - take a boat ride up close to this almost 200ft high glacier.
+Perito Moreno Glacier - take a boat ride up close to this almost 200ft high glacier.

 Torres del Paine National Park - another area of outstanding beauty where huge granite cliffs dominate the landscape.

-Days 91 to 98 Tierra del Fuego - an island on the southern tip of the continent - spectacular scenery and seagoing boat trips.
+Day 98 Tierra del Fuego - an island on the southern tip of the continent - spectacular scenery and seagoing boat trips.

 Ushuaia - most southerly town on earth you are ever likely to travel to.

-Patagonia - vast, sparsely populated treeless plateau.
+Days 99 to 106 Patagonia - vast, sparsely populated treeless plateau.

 Atlantic Marine sanctuaries - spot penguins, sea lions, sea elephants, birds & whales (season dependent).